gollum/gollum/README.md

 block.
 The language must be one of the `short name` lexer strings supported by Pygments.
 See the [list of lexers](http://pygments.org/docs/lexers/) for valid options.
 Following the language name you may add an additional three backticks for aesthetic reasons (but this is not required).

+If the block contents are indented two spaces or one tab, then that whitespace will be ignored (this makes the blocks easier to read in plaintext).

 The block must end with at least three backticks as the first characters on a line.
 You may add more backticks for balance if you like.

 ## API DOCUMENTATION